fernandojunior/python-sqlite-orm/README.md

 True
 ```

-* Commit all performed operations.
+* Commit all staged operations (`save` and `update`) to database.

 ```py
 >>> db.commit()
 ```

-* Delete and commit.
+* Delete and commit the object.

 ```py
 >>> objects.delete(post)
 >>> db.commit()
 ```

-* Create a object without commit to return a empty list.
+* Create an object without commit to return a empty list.

 ```py
 >>> objects.save(Post('Hello', 'World'))